Use Case: Refund a Collected Fee

 Make sure you’re familiar with the following terms and information:

-Fee Schedules - Available time or event-based triggers used to initiate a Fee charge.
+Fee Schedules: Available time-based or event-based triggers used to initiate a fee charge

 Warnings